Mudbill/dds-lwjgl/README.md

 After looking for such a library, I only came across 1, as well as a few (quite old) threads around for writing a parser yourself.
 Since I couldn't get any of these to do what I wanted, I decided to just sit down and make my own.

 This small library contains only the core features for what I originally needed, so it is by no means reliable for just any DDS file.
-As of today, I still need to edit it to fix some bugs, but I felt it usable enough to publish.
+As of today, I still need to edit it to improve usability, but I felt it usable enough to publish.

 I'm also a fairly self-taught programmer, so any feedback is greatly appreciated.